Primitive Types - II

 To Summarize:

-: Indicates a function doesn’t return a value.
-It’s a way to say, "Don’t expect anything back from this function."undefined
+void: Indicates a function doesn’t return a value.
+It’s a way to say, "Don’t expect anything back from this function."undefined: Is a value that can be explicitly returned or assigned.
+A function that returnsundefinedis still considered to have a return value, even if it’sundefined.

 null